Rock Hill DUI Arrest? We Can Help.

 Being Charged Is Not the Same as Being Convicted

-First, let’s start with the fact that being arrested does NOT mean you are guilty or are going to be convicted.
+We begin with the basic truth that being arrested does NOT mean you are guilty or are going to be convicted.
 Arrest does not mean conviction.
 The State of South Carolina must prove you guilty on all counts beyond a reasonable doubt.
 DUI laws in South Carolina are tough but fair.
 To prove their case, the State has to show three (3) elements: (1) driving, (2) in the county where charged, and (3) a blood alcohol concentration (BAC) of 0.08% or greater.
 In cases where there is no BAC level, you must be shown to be materially and appreciably impaired.
 That’s where our firm comes in.
-We are DUI defense attorneys here in Rock Hill SC.
-We tell you more about us further down the page.
-First, let’s look at how you got here.
+We are Rock Hill DUI defense attorneys and are proud to defend those persons arrested and charged here in York County.
+Come meet with us before you decide which firm you want to trust with your case.

 Life can change quickly.
 One moment you out at dinner with friends.
 You have a few drinks or beers and get ready to head home.
 You feel fine to drive.
 You think you’re alright to get behind the wheel.
 Then, on the way home, you come up on a checkpoint or get stopped for turning too abruptly.
 You see the blue lights so you pull over to the curb.
 You’re a little nervous but still feel like everything will be ok.
 The officer walks up to your car and you put down your window.
 As soon as the police smell alcohol, a routine stop or checkpoint will then turn into a full blown DUI investigation.
 Next, the officer will ask you if you have had anything to drink and then direct you to exit the vehicle.
 Once outside, you will be requested to attempt to perform “field sobriety tests.”
 If you answer the questions, you are just incriminating yourself.
 If you refuse, you know what will happen.
 If you try to do these roadside tests, you will most likely fail as they are difficult no matter what.
 If you refuse, the same outcome is going to occur.
 Once stopped and you have alcohol on your breath, you are going to be arrested and placed in handcuffs whether you cooperate or refuse.
 It really does not matter at that point.
 But after you are released, it’s your turn, and the DUI defense process begins.